sadraiiali/maddy_chatmail/README.md

 For detailed setup instructions including manual installation, TLS certificates, and DNS configuration, see the [Setup Guide](docs/chatmail-setup.md).

+## Releases & Downloads

+Pre-built release artifacts for common platforms are published on the repository's GitHub Releases page.
+Each release includes signed archives for the following targets (when available):
+- linux (amd64, arm64)
+- macOS (amd64, arm64)
+- windows (amd64, arm64)

+To download the latest release, visit: https://github.com/sadraiiali/maddy_chatmail/releases and pick the artifact matching your OS/architecture.
+Artifacts are packaged as tar.gz (Linux/macOS) or zip (Windows) and include a `maddy` binary and the default `maddy.conf`.

+If you prefer to build locally, see the "Building from source" tutorial in the docs (it also documents how to use the releases and how to embed version information): docs/tutorials/building-from-source.md

 ## Configuration Differences from Standard Maddy

 This chatmail-optimized version includes: